-Although the separately accredited FAMU BASE program is not a part of the joint program, the program currently requires seven engineering courses that are offered by the Civil, Electrical and Mechanical Engineering departments in the joint program.
-These include:

-EGM 3512 Engineering Mechanics, GWR 3201 and GWR 3200L Hydraulics and a Laboratory, EEL 3003 and EEL 3003L Introduction to Electrical Engineering and a

-Laboratory, courses for non-electrical engineering majors, and EML 3100 Thermodynamics.
+Although the separately accredited FAMU BASE program is not a part of the Joint College, the program currently requires seven engineering courses that are offered by the Civil, Electrical and Mechanical Engineering departments.
+These include: EGM 3512 Engineering Mechanics, GWR 3201 and GWR 3200L Hydraulics and a Laboratory, EEL 3003 and EEL 3003L Introduction to Electrical Engineering and Laboratory, courses for non-electrical engineering majors, and EML 3100 Thermodynamics.

-Consequently, regardless of the form that eventually evolves from the current joint program, it will be crucial that the current needs for non-BASE engineering offerings be accommodated.
+Consequently, regardless of the form that eventually evolves from the current Joint College, it will be crucial that the current needs for non-BASE engineering offerings be accommodated.